punithbm/space-id-abstractor/README.md

 2. **Space ID Verification:** The application checks the connected wallet for any associated Space IDs.
 3. **Space ID Registration:** If no Space IDs are found linked to the wallet, users are prompted to register for a Space ID.
 4. **Space ID Login:** For users with registered Space IDs, they are asked to log into their Space IDs.
-5. **Deployment of Token Bound Account:** Upon successful login, users have the capability to deploy a token bound account from their Space ID NFT.
+5. **Deployment of SpaceID Bound Account:** Upon successful login, users have the capability to deploy a token bound account from their Space ID NFT.
 6. **Token Holding & Transactions:** Once the account is deployed, users can hold tokens and conduct transactions with the utility and flexibility akin to an EOA account.

 ---